Public Policy and Administration (M.P.P.A.)

 - Chicago Transit Authority and Metra

 The Master of Public Policy and Administration curriculum provides a mix of analytical and management focused courses to develop students’ skills in rigorous data and policy analysis, as well as the managerial knowledge needed to effectively implement programs and policies.

 Students may select elective courses in public policy and administration or other fields such as architecture, business, city and regional planning, civil engineering, computer science, design, environmental engineering, humanities, psychology, social sciences, or law.

 - Official transcript submission with a minimum cumulative undergraduate grade-point average of 3.0 on a 4.0 scale

 - No GMAT or GRE scores required

 - Official TOEFL or IELTS score, if required.
 A minimum score of 85 on the internet-based TOEFL, 600 on the paper-based TOEFL, or 7.0 on the IELTS exam is required for admission consideration

 - A one-page professional statement of goals and objectives

 - At least one letter of recommendation from an academic or professional reference

-Scholarships: Applicants to the Master of Public Policy and Administration program for fall 2021 (except Chicago Police and Fire Department applicants, as noted below) are eligible for a 35 percent scholarship ($5,084 per semester for 9 credit hours).
+Applicants to the Master of Public Policy and Administration program for fall 2022 (except Chicago Police and Fire Department applicants, as noted below) are eligible for a 35 percent scholarship ($5,084 per semester for nine credit hours).